-Elias Wondimu spent his first 20 years growing up in Ethiopia, a country riven by civil war, ethnic conflict and economic chaos.
-One of the casualties of that strife has been the nation’s history itself, which leaders have often rewritten or erased.
-As a young man, Wondimu opposed his government as an activist.
-Today, he is a publisher LMU’s Marymount Institute Press.
-One of his goals is to secure his nation’s history.
-Here Wondimu describes his path from activist to historian.
+Elias Wondimu spent his first 20 years growing up in Ethiopia, a country riven by civil war.
+A casualty of that strife has been the nation’s history itself, which leaders often rewrote or erased.
+Wondimu is determined to secure his nation’s history.

 When senior Griffin Guez hears a chorus of singers, he sees a rainbow of colors.
 Guez has synesthesia, in which stimuli associated with one sense trigger a response in another: He sees sounds; music sparks visual images; numbers have colors.
 Once thought to be a disorder, synesthesia has been increasingly researched in the past two decades and is now considered a neurological characteristic.
 This is Griffin Guez’s story, as told to Editor Joseph Wakelee-Lynch.

 What are we supposed to do in life and how do we figure out how to do it?
 Los Angeles writer Lynell George ’84 has been talking with L.A. artists about the fault line between seeing the path of one’s life and staying on it.
 She tells us what she’s seen and learned.

 In and Out of Toon